TaohongMaxwell/Digital-Signal-Processing-by-MATLAB/README.md

 ## Introduction

-This repository is aim to help students major in Communication / Information / Electronic / Computer / AI learn and practice the computer method for Digital Signal Processing.
+This project aims to help Communication/Telecom/Electronic/Computer/Artificial Intelligence students learn and practice computer methods for digital signal processing.
+It is suitable for theoretical research such as signal processing and analysis.
 It is written purely in MATLAB language.

-(Need to improve)

-## Why-MATLAB
+## Why MATLAB

 MATLAB is a high-performance scientific and engineering calculation software developed by MathWorks, USA.
 It has a wide range of applications in numerical computing, automatic control, signal processing, neural networks, optimization calculations, wavelet analysis, image processing and other fields.